Alan Schwarz: Concussion reporting

 Schwarz's reporting has generally been recognized as leading to the $1 billion-plus settlement to resolve the class-action lawsuit between the N.F.L. and 4,500 retired players over brain injuries.
-Schwarz appeared on NBC's "Meet the Press" to discuss a column he wrote that analyzed the mathematics behind the settlement.
+Schwarz appeared on NBC's "Meet the Press" to discuss a column he wrote that demonstrated mathematically that the original terms of the settlement would not be enough to pay the players beyond the settlement.

 In June 2011 Schwarz moved to the Times's National Desk to focus on broader public-health issues such as child psychiatry and drug abuse.
 He left the Times in August 2016 to become a data-storytelling consultant and write two books about mathematics.